DatatracCorporation/node_log_json_on_fatal/README.md

 Node module that will log a JSON object to `stderr` if the process is crashing with a fatal error.

 Prebuilt binaries are hosted in the Github release to simplify use.
+An alpine compatible version is included.

 The package is setup with [`node-pre-gyp`](https://github.com/mapbox/node-pre-gyp) so if the